brouznouf/fivem-mysql-async/README.md

 This library intends to provide function to connect to a MySQL library in a Sync and Async Way.

+## FXServer

+For fxserver version look at the master branch

 ## Disclaimer

 This mod does not replace EssentialMode, it offers instead a new way of connecting to MySQL, but